If combining your Passion with Philanthropy and Profit sounds too good to be true we would like to introduce you to Impact Investing.

 The SOCIALLY RESPONSIBLE INVESTOR (SRI).
 Who also invested $10,000.
 This time, in a company that manufactured malaria nets and had been screened for its ethical, environmental sustainability and good corporate and community practices.

-Then, in 2007 or thereabouts, a commitment to measuring ethical community and conservation performance with the same rigor as financial performance became the standard and the IMPACT INVESTOR was born.
+Then, in 2007 or thereabouts, a commitment to measuring ethical community and conservation performance with the same rigour as financial performance became the standard and the IMPACT INVESTOR was born.

 An IMPACT INVESTOR will invest $10,000 in a for-profit company developing malaria vaccines.
 The worst-case scenario is that this will also turn into a donation if that malaria vaccine company goes bust.
 But, if the business grows and becomes more profitable the Impact Investor may make some money.